-Coconut oil has a high amount of saturated fatty acids, therefore, it is classified in the same category of other fatty acids such as palm oil, butter, and animal fats.
+Coconut oil has a high amount of saturated fatty acids, therefore, it is classified in the same category as other fatty acids such as palm oil, butter, and animal fats.

 Medium-chain fatty acids are absorbed in the portal vein.
 Medium-chain fatty acids are water-soluble, therefore, they are able to be absorbed faster in the small intestine.

 In these studies, all of the experiments were done on humans.
-The study included the consumptions of edible coconut, coconut oil, coconut milk, and coconut cream.
+The study included the consumption of edible coconut, coconut oil, coconut milk, and coconut cream.

 The studies were done on people who consume large amounts of coconut.
-The countries that were included was the Philippines, Sri Lanka, Polynesia, and Melanesia.
+The countries that were included were the Philippines, Sri Lanka, Polynesia, and Melanesia.

 There was a low incidence of cardiovascular disease among the people of these countries that consumed coconut.
 It was also noted that some of the populations consume a diet that is low in sugar and high in fiber, as well as consuming coconut.